nortikin/sverchok/README.md

    And at the end press `F8` button to reload addons.
 In next blender run in panel will appear new version number

 ###Troubleshooting Installation Errors
 We now include NumPy code in Sverchok nodes, this means that you should have an up-to-date version of NumPy on your machine.
 Normally if you get your Blender precompiled NumPy will be included with Python, however this isn't always the case.
-If you get an error when enabling Sverchok the last lines of the error are important: If it mentions `multiarray` or a `DLL failure` or `Module use of python33.dll conflicts with this version of Python` then here are steps to fix that.
+If you get an error when enabling Sverchok the last lines of the error are important:

-The python that comes with your Blender doesn't appear to have the most up to date (or complete) numpy included.
+If it mentions

+-  `multiarray`
+-  `DLL failure`
+-  `Module use of python33.dll conflicts with this version of Python`

+then here are steps to fix that.

 - download and install Python 3.4.(1) for your os
 - download and install numpy 1.8 (for python 3.4) for your os.
-- in the Blender directory rename the python folder to _python so Blender uses your local Python 3.4 install.
+- in the Blender directory rename the `python` folder to `_python` so Blender uses your local Python 3.4 install.

 ```